Thermite: Military uses

 Thermite hand grenades and charges are typically used by armed forces in both an anti-materiel role and in the partial destruction of equipment, the latter being common when time is not available for safer or more thorough methods.
 For example, thermite can be used for the emergency destruction of cryptographic equipment when there is a danger that it might be captured by enemy troops.
 Because standard iron-thermite is difficult to ignite, burns with practically no flame and has a small radius of action, standard thermite is rarely used on its own as an incendiary composition.
 In general, an increase in the volume of gaseous reaction products of a thermite blend increases the heat transfer rate (and therefore damage) of that particular thermite blend.
 It is usually used with other ingredients that increase its incendiary effects.
 Thermate-TH3 is a mixture of thermite and pyrotechnic additives that have been found superior to standard thermite for incendiary purposes.
 Its composition by weight is generally about 68.7% thermite, 29.0% barium nitrate, 2.0% sulfur, and 0.3% of a binder (such as PBAN).
 The addition of barium nitrate to thermite increases its thermal effect, produces a larger flame, and significantly reduces the ignition temperature.
 Although the primary purpose of Thermate-TH3 by the armed forces is as an incendiary anti-materiel weapon, it also has uses in welding together metal components.

 A classic military use for thermite is disabling artillery pieces, and it has been used for this purpose since World War II, such as at Pointe du Hoc, Normandy.
-Thermite can permanently disable artillery pieces without the use of explosive charges, so thermite can be used when silence is necessary to an operation.
-This can be done by inserting one or more armed thermite grenades into the breech, and then quickly closing it; this welds the breech shut and makes loading the weapon impossible.
+Because it permanently disables artillery pieces without the use of explosive charges, thermite can be used when silence is necessary to an operation.
+This can be accomplished by inserting one or more armed thermite grenades into the breech, then quickly closing it; this welds the breech shut and makes loading the weapon impossible.

 During World War II, both German and Allied incendiary bombs used thermite mixtures.
 Incendiary bombs usually consisted of dozens of thin, thermite-filled canisters (bomblets) ignited by a magnesium fuse.
-Incendiary bombs created massive damage in many cities due to fires started by the thermite.
+Incendiary bombs created massive damage in numerous cities due to the fires started by the thermite.
 Cities that primarily consisted of wooden buildings were especially susceptible.
 These incendiary bombs were used primarily during nighttime air raids.
-Bombsights could not be used at night, creating the need to use munitions that could destroy targets without the need for precision placement.
+Bombsights could not be used at night, creating the need for munitions that could destroy targets without requiring precision placement.

+So called Dragon drones equipped with thermite munitions were used by the Ukrainian army during the Russian invasion of Ukraine against Russian positions.